tcquinn/gauge-theory/tangent_spaces.md

 # Tangent spaces

-Below is the way that I learned to define tangent spaces and related objects on a manifold: vectors, tensors, derivatives of vectors and tensors, etc. I had to go back to Wald (1984) to remind myself of some of the details.
+Below is the way that I learned to define tangent spaces and related objects on a manifold: vectors, tensors, derivatives of vectors and tensors, etc. I had to go back to Wald (1984) to remind myself of the details.

-In this story, rather than defining the key objects (e.g., vectors, tensors, derivatives) in terms of how they transform under coordinate transformations, we define them in terms of more fundamental properties and then note that that they transform under coordinate transformations in the ways we expect.
+In this story, rather than defining the key objects (e.g., vectors, tensors, derivatives) in terms of how they transform under coordinate transformations, we define them in terms of more fundamental properties and then note that, as a consequence of these properties, they transform under coordinate transformations in the ways we expect.
 This is much less confusing to me.
 Your mileage may vary.

 ## Manifolds